 Healthcare & HealthTech

-Technical-safeguard testing aligned to the HIPAA Security Rule, with explicit ePHI flow review and a BAA-friendly engagement model.
-Reports your covered-entity partners and HITRUST or SOC 2 + HIPAA auditors accept.
+HIPAA technical-safeguard testing with explicit ePHI flow review — in a BAA-friendly engagement your covered-entity partners and HITRUST or SOC 2 + HIPAA auditors accept without rework.

 ePHI flow review